Automattic/pym-shortcode/docs/readme.md

 # Pym Shortcode

-Pym Shortcode will resize an iframe responsively depending on the height of its content and the width of its container.
-The plugin uses [Pym.js](http://blog.apps.npr.org/pym.js/), developed by the NPR Visuals Team, to allow embedded content in WordPress posts and pages using a simple shortcode.
-Like `pym.js` it also bypasses the usual cross-domain issues.
+Pym Shortcode will responsively resize an iframe's height depending on the width of its container.
+The plugin uses [Pym.js](http://blog.apps.npr.org/pym.js/), developed by the [NPR Visuals Team](http://blog.apps.npr.org/), to allow embedded content in WordPress posts and pages using a simple shortcode.
+Using `pym.js`, it bypasses the usual cross-domain issues.

-## Installation
+## Plugin Installation

 1. In the WordPress Dashboard go to **Plugins**, then click the **Add Plugins** button and search the WordPress Plugins Directory for Pym Shortcode.
 Alternatively, you can download the zip file from this Github repo and upload it manually to your WordPress site.
 2. Activate the plugin through the 'Plugins' screen in WordPress